willmcgugan/faqtory/FAQ.md

 ## What is the answer to the Ultimate Question of Life, The Universe, and Everything?

 42

+<a name="what-python-version-does-faqtory-require"></a>
+## What Python version does FAQtory require?

+FAQtory requires Python3.7 or above.

 <a name="what's-the-difference-between-a-duck"></a>
 ## What's the difference between a duck?